bac3917/bac3917.github.io/_posts/2021-04-30-NetflixSciFi.md

 {: .center-block :}
 ![netflix_scifi](/img/netflix_scifi.jpeg)

-You can reproduce the graph using the code below, along with <a href="https://raw.githubusercontent.com/bac3917/Cauldron/master/saturnWinners.csv">these data</a> from the Saturn Awards.
+You can reproduce the graph using the R-code below.

 ```{r}
 rm(list=ls())